apache/gravitino/docs/security/how-to-authenticate.md

 ## Authentication

-Apache Gravitino supports three kinds of authentication mechanisms: simple,OAuth and Kerberos.
+Apache Gravitino supports three kinds of authentication mechanisms: simple, OAuth and Kerberos.
+If you don't enable authentication for your client and server explicitly, you will use anonymous to access the server.

 ### Simple mode

-Simple mode is the default authentication option of the server.

-For the client side, if it doesn't set the authentication explicitly, it will use anonymous to access the server.

 If the client sets the simple mode,  it will use the environment variable `GRAVITINO_USER` as the user.

-If the environment variable `GRAVITINO_USER` isn't set, the client uses the user of the machine that sends requests.
+If the environment variable `GRAVITINO_USER` in the client isn't set, the client uses the user logging in the machine that sends requests.

 For the client side, users can enable `simple` mode by the following code: